 Their previous performance took place at the Fundraiser Art Auction in Los Angeles, California, which featured an assortment of art donated by the likes of street artist Shepard Fairey, tattoo artist Kat Von D, At The Drive-In’s Cedric Bixler, and PVRIS’ Lynn Gunn.
 The event was organized by Smile + Wonder, an organization founded by Nicole Hajjar and her husband, which relies on a small spread of funds to help children in need of proper development.

-Their previous performance took place at the Toubadour in West Hollywood, where post-punk trio Glaare served as the event’s opener.
+Gone if Gone’s most recent performance soon after that took place at the Troubadour in West Hollywood, where post-punk trio Glaare served as the event’s opener.
 The supergroup performed a 14 track long set, which consisted of tracks off their EP and their 2017 album Echolocation.

 “Hosted at the intimate and historic Troubadour in West Hollywood, it was a rare opportunity for die-hard fans of this fledgling band to witness brand new songs and older favorites up-close and personal,” Matt Matasci of mxdwn wrote in his review of their performance.